-Paste in your link URL, enter the anchor text to display with the link and choose whether to open the link in a new window/tab …
+Paste in your link URL, enter the anchor text to display with the link and select whether to open your link in a new window …

-Click on the title of post or page you want to link to, and the URL of your selected item automatically gets inserted into the destination URL field …
+Click on the page or post you want to link to, and the item’s URL will automatically be inserted into the URL section …

-You are not just limited to standard posts or pages.
-You can also link to custom WordPress post types like products, videos, etc. …
+You are not just limited to standard pages or posts.
+You can also link to custom post types like products, testimonials, etc. …

-(Link to custom post types in addition to default pages or posts)
+(Link content to custom post types in addition to default posts or pages)

-If you want to open your link in a new window, select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you would like to open your linked content in a new browser window, select the Open link in a new window/tab box and click the Add Link button to create your internal link …

 (Tick the box and your link will open in a new window)